drizzle-team/brocli/README.md

 runCli(commands, {
     name: 'my-program',
-    version: '1.0.0'
+    version: '1.0.0',
+    help: () => {
+        console.log('Command list:');
+        commands.forEach(c => console.log('This command does ... and has options ...'));
+    }
 })
 ```

 :speech_balloon: - in case cli arguments are not stored in `process.argv` in your environment, you can pass custom argument source to a second argument of `runCli()`, however note that first two elements of such source will be ignored as they are expected to store executable and executed file paths instead of args.
-:speech_balloon: - custom help and version output handlers can be passed to a second argument to replace default brocli outputs for those operations with your own.
+:speech_balloon: - custom help and version output handlers or strings can be passed to a second argument to replace default brocli outputs for those operations with your own.

 ## CLI

 In `BroCLI`, command doesn't have to be the first argument, instead it may be contained in any order.
 To make this possible, hovewer, option that's stated right before command should have an explicit value, even if it is a flag: `--verbose true <command-name>`
-Options are parsed in strict mode, meaning that having any unrecognized options will result in anerror.
+Options are parsed in strict mode, meaning that having any unrecognized options will result in an error.